MicrosoftDocs/azure-devops-yaml-schema/task-reference/powershell-on-target-machines-v3.md

 **`Machines`** - **Machines**<br>
 Type: string.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Provide a comma separated list of machine IP addresses or FQDNs along with ports.
-Port is defaulted based on the selected protocol. <br>Eg: dbserver.fabrikam.com,dbserver_int.fabrikam.com:5986,192.168.12.34:5986 <br>Or provide build or release variables.
-Eg: $(variableName) <br>If you are using HTTPS, name/IP of machine should match the CN in the certificate.
+A comma-separated list of machine FQDNs or IP addresses, optionally including the port number.
+Can be:

+- The name of an [Azure Resource Group](/azure/azure-resource-manager/management/overview).
+- A comma-delimited list of machine names.
+Example: `dbserver.fabrikam.com,dbserver_int.fabrikam.com:5986,192.168.34:5986`
+- An output variable from a previous task.
+If you do not specify a port, the default WinRM port is used.
+This depends on the protocol you have configured: for WinRM 2.0, the default HTTP port is 5985 and the default HTTPS port is 5986.
 <!-- :::editable-content-end::: -->

 :::moniker-end